Rep. Lalani, Suleman

 Biography

-Representative Suleman Lalani, M.D. represents House District 76 in Fort Bend County, which includes Sugar Land, Stafford, Richmond, and Meadows Place.
-Elected in 2022, he is the first Muslim member of the Texas Legislature from Fort Bend County and a founding member of the AAPI Caucus, which he now co-chairs.
+Representative Suleman Lalani, M.D., is serving his second term representing House District 76, which includes Sugar Land, Stafford, Richmond, and Meadows Place.
+Elected in 2022, he is the first South Asian and first Muslim member of the Texas Legislature, a founding member and co-chair of the AAPI Caucus, and the founder and chair of the Texas Interfaith Legislators Caucus.

-Rep. Lalani has been in private practice in the Sugar Land and greater Houston area for over two decades.
-He immigrated to the United States in the early 1990s to begin his medical career and has since dedicated himself to closing gaps in healthcare access through both his clinical work and charitable efforts.
-As the only general practitioner currently serving in the Texas Legislature, he brings that same passion for access and equity to the Capitol.
+A physician in the Sugar Land and greater Houston area for nearly 30 years, Dr. Lalani came to the United States in the early 1990s and has focused on closing gaps in healthcare access through policy, clinical practice, and charitable work.
+He is currently the only general practitioner in the Texas Legislature.